 It can be hard to muster much enthusiasm for cooking when you’re making meals for one.
 Why go to the trouble and expense of a three-course meal when a can of soup will do?
 Sometimes the problem isn’t time or expense, it’s just imagination.
 It’s 6 p.m. and nothing sounds good, so you might settle for a cheese sandwich and a cookie – the same thing you had the night before.

-Eating that way isn’t fun for anyone, but when seniors limit their food choices, they put their health at risk.
+Eating that way isn’t fun for anyone, but when seniors limit their food choices, they put their health at risk which is a top fear for the elderly.
 For one thing, when a person limits his or her food choices, it’s harder to consume the variety of nutrients needed for optimal health.
 Equally bad, eating the same foods day after day can make those foods less appealing, which means people eat less.
 For many of us, that might not be so terrible; it’s not a smart strategy for seniors, however, because researchers have found a connection between decreased appetite and poor health.

 In a study published in the journal Appetite, Emeritus Professor Mark Wahlqvist from Monash University's Department of Epidemiology and Preventive Medicine and the Monash Asia Institute, led a team investigating the connection between appetite and mortality.